pjferguson/DevSecOps-Netflix-Clone/README.md

-## DevSecOps with - Terraform, and Jenkins
+## DevSecOps with - Terraform & Jenkins